 No person or group of persons shall be discriminated against with regard to the routing, scheduling, or quality of transportation service furnished as a part of the project on the basis of race, color, or national origin.
 Frequency of service, age, and quality of vehicles assigned to routes, quality of stations serving different routes, and location of routes may not be determined on the basis of race, color, or national origin.

 Any person who believes that he or she has been discriminated against should contact CATA’s Director of Human Resources at 238-2282, ext.
 5144, or the Federal Transit Administration (FTA) at: Federal Transit Administration, 1760 Market Street, Suite 500, Philadelphia, PA 19103-4124, Telephone: (215) 656-7100, Fax: (215) 656-7260

 NON-DISCRIMINATION COMPLAINT PROCESS

-Any recipient who believes that he or she, individually or as a member of a group, has been discriminated against on the basis of race, color, or national origin regarding participation in or receipt of CATA services may file a Complaint Form with the Director of Human Resources and Compliance, CATA, 2081 West Whitehall Road, State College, PA 16801.
+Any recipient who believes that he or she, individually or as a member of a group, has been discriminated against on the basis of race, color, or national origin regarding participation in or receipt of CATA services may file a Complaint Form with the Director of Human Resources, CATA, 2081 West Whitehall Road, State College, PA 16801.

 All complaints must be filed on a Complaint Form within 180 calendar days of the alleged act of discrimination.
 Information such as bus number, time of day, names, and job titles of all CATA employees involved should be provided, if available, to assist in the investigation of the complaint.